On the trail of Caribbean rodents

 - 30 million years

 But why Puerto Rico?"
 A Puerto Rican paleontologist had published a stunning discovery there in 2014: a fossil rodent incisor ".
-While there was nothing exceptional about this discovery in itself, its analysis yielded many surprises. " It is thought to belong to a lineage of rodents originating in South America, and has been dated to nearly -30 million years ago! "
+While there was nothing exceptional about this discovery in itself, its analysis yielded many surprises. " It belongs to a lineage of rodents that originated in South America, and has been dated back to nearly 30 million years ago! "

 This would mean that the rodents in question would have passed from the South American continent to the Caribbean as early as this very early period.
 That's when the team of detective researchers decided to visit the site.
 After relentless sifting, they were lucky enough to come across three more teeth, molars " easier to identify with certainty than incisors "says Pierre-Olivier Antoine.
 Age? - 30 million years.
 The scenario of a very ancient presence of these rodents in the Caribbean is thus confirmed.